Is It AU or AW: Spelling Strategies For Vowel Teams

 saw draw claw caw jaw

-While this is quite straight forward, take care to initially to avoid words in which aw does not fall at the end of the syllable.
+While this is quite straightforward, take care initially to avoid words in which aw does not fall at the end of the syllable.

 To address those instances requires part two of the spelling generalization.
 When the / ȯ / sound is followed by just an n or just an l, it is usually spelled with aw.
 It may be helpful to think of these as word families that follow the 2nd part of the rule.